EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 That will mean our module is working!

 And that's all for now.
 In the next posts, we'll start complicating things a bit by overriding Magento classes with our custom ones or creating custom controllers that will return information from the Magento core classes.
+We will also explore how to customize the front-end by creating a theme.
 And don't forget to add any questions, suggestions or issues below!